Greetings from the President

 Our business is built on the DtoD (Data to Data*1) system, which directly supports CO2

-reduction efforts by converting large volumes of paper invoices, contracts, purchase orders, and other
+reduction efforts by converting large volumes of paper invoices, contracts, purchase orders, and other documents

-documents into digital data.
-Most common electronic invoice systems operate on the AtoD (Analog to Data*2) model, which allows for integration even when business partners still rely on analog data.
-While this
+model, which allows for integration even when business partners still rely on analog data.
+While this presents

-only a partial solution.
+partial solution.

-Our goal is for the adoption of the DtoD system to enable both ordering and receiving companies to reduce
+Our goal is for the adoption of the DtoD system to enable both ordering and receiving companies to reduce costs,

-As a result, the development and sustainability of Japanese society will be strengthened - this is the unique
+the development and sustainability of Japanese society will be strengthened - this is the unique value we are poised

-value we are poised to provide.
+to provide.

-In 2023, to mark the Company’s 25th anniversary, we refreshed our corporate logo, tagline, and website, and
+In 2023, to mark the Company’s 25th anniversary, we refreshed our corporate logo, tagline, and website, and in

-animation, while also conveying to a broader audience the type of social contributions we strive to make.
+while also conveying to a broader audience the type of social contributions we strive to make.

 -